mbahra/AWS_Data_Engineer/README.md

 ![](images/database.PNG)

-To catalog the data stored into the data lake, I create a crawler that I name "S3datalake", using AWS Glue, and that I schedule every Tuesday at 10 AM (GMT) for years 2020 and 2021 using the cron expression "0 10 ? * TUE 2020-2021".
+To catalog the data stored into the data lake, I create a crawler that I name "S3datalake", using AWS Glue, and that I schedule every Tuesday at 8:30 and 9:30 AM (GMT) for years 2020 and 2021 using the cron expression "0 10 ? * TUE 2020-2021".
 Pay attention that the time zone used by CloudWatch for cron expressions is GMT.
 Just before, I create for my crawler a new IAM role that I name "GlueRole" with the PowerUserAccess policy.

 ![](images/GlueRole.PNG)